AlmasB/CI517/tutorials.md

 #### Tutorials 5+

-Note: take breaks at regular intervals between tasks and talk to your peers (on Teams).
+Note: take breaks at regular intervals between tasks and talk to your peers (in-person or on Teams).

 From this tutorial onwards, you should focus only on the assignment codebase, in order to complete the coursework.
 The following tips should help you develop:

 1. Have a storyboard or similar on paper that helps you visualise your goal, i.e. what the end-result looks like.
 Then develop to meet that end-result.
 1. Read the source of existing systems in the codebase -- they will help you structure your own code.
 1. Start developing your demo alongside the engine to help you guide the API of your system.
-1. Ask any questions you have (in the Q&A channel on Teams) as soon as possible to expedite the development.
+1. Ask any questions you have (in-person or on Teams) as soon as possible to expedite the development.
 1. [CPP reference](https://en.cppreference.com/w/) is a great resource for C++ documentation.

 ---